LUCIT-Systems-and-Development/unicorn-binance-local-depth-cache/README.md

 *** ALPHA ***

-A local DepthCache written in Python for the Binance order books (com+testnet, com-margin+testnet, com-isolated_margin+testnet, com-futures+testnet, com-coin_futures, us, tr, jex, dex/chain+testnet).
+A local Binance DepthCache for Python that supports multiple depth caches in one instance.

 Part of ['UNICORN Binance Suite'](https://www.lucit.tech/unicorn-binance-suite.html).